Service-Oriented Architecture (SOA) Web Services

 Security Advantages & Disadvantages of Cloud-Based Systems

 Security Advantages & Disadvantages of Cloud-Based Systems Cloud computing benefits enterprises by reducing costs and allowing them to concentrate on their core business rather than IT and infrastructure related issues.
 Cloud services provide several security advantages and disadvantages.
 Advantages: Improved patch management and deployment due to cloud providers using specialized staff.
 Better human-relations reach.
-Through strong financial positions… Read More »
+Through… Read More »

 Security Threats to Cloud–Based Systems

 Security Threats to Cloud–Based Systems Threats to both cloud-based and on-site solutions should be evaluated with an additional focus directed towards security issues specific to cloud services.
 Cloud security threats can come from internal or external sources, and can originate as human or software based attacks.
-Threat agents are as follows; anonymous attackers, malicious service agents, trusted attackers,… Read More »
+Threat agents are as follows; anonymous attackers, malicious service… Read More »

 Virtualization of IT Resources.
 Advantages & Disadvantages

 Virtualization of IT resources Virtualization of IT resources has become a popular the past few years but has been around in some form for many years.
 Example; thirty years ago IBM had virtual operating systems that allowed multiple copies of an operating system to run simultaneously on mainframe computers.
-Virtualization is the use of hardware and software to… Read More »
+Virtualization is the use of hardware… Read More »

 IDaaS, Cloud Data Storage, and Cloud Collaboration